 The Department of LS (DLS) offers online courses and degrees to meet the needs of students seeking distance education opportunities.
 The wide array of online course offerings is designed to be flexible and are offered on all IU campuses.
 Enrollment through our online application is easy.
-The tuition and fees for LS courses can be found at https://online.iu.edu/degrees/labor-studies-bs-undergraduate.html
+The tuition and fees for LS courses can be found here.